hyperledger/fabric/docs/source/upgrading_your_network_tutorial.rst

           release.

-Before completing the rest of the tutorial, it's important to get the v1.4.x version of the samples, you can do this by issuing:
+Before completing the rest of the tutorial, it's important to get the v1.4.x (for example, 1.4.1) version of the samples, you can do this by issuing:

 .. code:: bash